johans-work/paid-source/README.md

 An experiment in value logistics for source available software and digital goods.

 Sell the right to say "I own this" and it to be true.
 Free the free copies, and turn them into leads for the next sale.
+Give copies, sell ownership.

 - $x for an individual to own a copy.
 - $y for a business to own a copy.